 A release unit is a bundle of components of an IT Service that are normally released together.
 Services, components, applications etc. are useful only if they serve together for the benefit of end customers.
 Otherwise, the success of a service itself will not be creating value to the customer as long as the other parts of the release unit are not successful.
-A release unit provides a function and value for the customers with all its services, components, assets etc. Ensuring this, is a part of release management.
+A release unit provides a function and value for the customers with all its services, components, assets etc.

-Examples of release units
+Release Management: Examples of release units

 For instance, one release unit could be a desktop PC, including hardware, software, licenses, documentation etc. A desktop PC itself will not be used without an operating system for the end users.
 Or a PC will not serve for writing text without a text editor software.
 Or a PC will be vulnerable to threats without an antivirus software.
 Therefore, software, hardware, licenses, and documentation of a PC together form a release unit and delivers value to the customers.
 Release management ensures that all the necessary components of a release unit are accounted for.
 Furthermore, Release management ensures that the correct release units are rolled out.

-Complexity of release units
+Release Management: Complexity of release units

 Release management sometimes deals with a complex roll out of release units.
 This table shows two examples of release units in release management.
 First, the IT service example is Homepage.
 The scope and complexity of changes of this service can be the replacement of some pages i.e. only changes in the text and the adding of links.
 Since this will be a low complexity change, low resources and only a little time are needed for testing this change after the implementation.
 If you consider a changed homepage, it is useful with its texts, pictures, content, navigation links etc. therefore it qualifies a release unit according to the release management process.
 Similarly, the second IT service is Geographical Information System which is a high complexity change according to the release management.
 The possible release unit for this can be the whole application including manuals.